• Free Book

 Keep reading to find out.

-In Part One of this two-part series, we are going to focus on a common behavioral bias known as “loss aversion”.
+In this article, I am going to focus on a common behavioral bias known as “loss aversion”.

 Why do you care?

-Because loss aversion, (and its companion, the disposition effect, which we’ll cover in the next issue) has a large impact on market prices.
+Because loss aversion has a large impact on market prices.
 You can then use this knowledge to potentially profit from the behavioral missteps of others!

 What Is Loss Aversion?